oswaldosantos/capm/README.md

 You can use `install_github()` function from `devtools` package to install the development version or wait for a more stable version uploaded to [CRAN](http://cran.r-project.org/).

-If you find any error or have suggestions to improve or include functionality to `capm` I will glad to know it.
+If you find any error or have suggestions to improve or include functionality to `capm`, I will glad to know it.
 Please get in touch so I can better understand your needs.

 **Current development version:** 0.2.3